Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7970 should theoretically be much superior to the Radeon HD 6870 in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 7970 should be 96% faster than the Radeon HD 6870 overall, due to its greater data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison